 Have Additional Documents Ready

 Part of running a business is having all of your ducks in a row.
 When you’re getting started, this will frustrate you to no end.
 There’s a lot bureaucracy in the world and unfortunately, the topic of money is highly susceptible to it.
 As a business, you’ll want to have all of your payment information on hand.
 Make sure to fill out a W-9 (in the U.S. this is what the IRS uses as a standard form of identification for a business/entity) and keep it in your files.
 Also, know your banking information – things like your routing and account number are good to keep nearby in case a client asks to do a wire transfer.

 Don’t be afraid to ask for money.
 If you’re doing the work – and you’re doing it well – you should get paid for it.
-Be honest and forthcoming with your clients – don’t be a snake – and take care of yourself.
+Be honest and forthcoming with your clients – don’t be a snake – and take care of yourself by negotiating contract terms that work for you..
 Including the above suggestions will help to protect you from unfortunate situations and further improve the professional image of your business and yourself.